dmpalyvos/debs-2020-challenge/README.md

-# DEBS 2020 Grand Challenge HTTP-Client Example Kit
+# DEBS 2020 Grand Challenge Dev/Test

+## About this repository

+**!!!WARNING!!!** This is a development/test repository.
+For the latest verified baseline solution to the Grand Challenge, please visit https://github.com/dmpalyvos/debs-2020-challenge-local instead.

 This repository contains an example HTTP-client that connects you to the DEBS 2020 Grand Challenge Benchmark System.